 Your obligations to keep records continue even after you sell or close your business.

-TIP: The ATO has developed a record keeping evaluation tool to assist you to find out what records you need to keep for your business.
+The ATO has developed a record keeping evaluation tool to help you find out what records you need to keep for your business.

 Business records you need to keep

 Income tax records including:

 - income and sales – sales invoices, receipts, cash register tapes and cash sales